Oleg-Tseiko/module-zero/README.md

+# Custom module

+In this example custom module is installed already.
+Just need to check link in admin panel or in main menu to check completed task.
+If you want to install this module on other drupal enviroment, make sure that subtheme /file is not blocked by the theme.
+If opposite form will result in error.

 # Docksal powered Drupal 9 With Composer Installation

 This is a sample Drupal 9 with Composer installation pre-configured for use with Docksal.